JelleGroenendal/statamic-move-entries/README.md

 - Move one or multiple entries from one collection to another: available in list view and detail view
 - Confirmation question before moving
 - German and English localized
+- Config to set collections allowed to filter default is all

 :warning: Multi-site support only for Statamic Eloquent entries at the moment.